-Pivot will can automatically detect the columns in your data source and recommend some possible dimensions and measures.
+Imply will automatically detect the columns in your data source and recommend some possible dimensions and measures.

 Schema detection can be helpful when you are creating a new data cube in which case it will allow you to initialize the data cube with some dimensions and measures.

 The other use for schema detection is when you evolve your schema and add columns over time.